• Facebook

 Mimi alla Ferrovia is a historic restaurant, opened in 1944, near the central station of Naples.
 The patron ‘Mimi’, short for Emilio, cooked traditional Neapolitan dishes and served local celebrities.
 His son Michele, 86, still stands at the door, welcoming guests in a low gravelly voice, like an actor from The Sopranos.
 His grandson, also Michele, is the chef.
 It’s worth looking around the walls of the restaurant, which are jumbled with framed photographs of Sophia Loren, Omar Shariff, Errol Flynn, Isabella Rossellini, Yul Brynner, legendary local singer Pino Danielli, Marcello Mastroianni, Fellini, Berlusconi and footballer Diego Maradona hugging the owner and the chef.

 I went twice, first with Manuela who runs ilovefruitandvegetablesfromeurope.com.
-She expounded on the joys of smoking.
-She had four packs next to her, but they were like very short cigarettes.
+She had four packs next to her at the table, they were like very short cigarettes.

 ‘Are you vaping?’
 I asked her, intrigued.